Zum Inhalt springen

 DNS

 The deployment is designed to deploy each application/service under a dedicated subdomain.
-For your convenience, we recommend creating a *.domain.tld A-Record to your cluster ingress controller; otherwise, you must create an A-Record for each subdomain.
+For your convenience, we recommend creating a *.domain.tld A-Record for your cluster Ingress Controller; otherwise, you must create an A-Record for each subdomain.

 Record name Type Value Additional information